- Biomedical Engineering

 Computer science faculty and student receive grants

 The Data Intensive Studies Center (DISC) at Tufts recently announced its picks for the Seed Funding Program, an initiative designed to advance innovative research at Tufts University.
 Through sponsorship by the Office of the Provost and the Office of the Vice Provost for Research, DISC funded 11 proposals.
-Among those chosen were two proposals by Professor J.P. de Ruiter with PhD student Charles Threlkeld, and Associate Teaching Professor Martin Allen of the Department of Computer Science.
+Among those chosen were two proposals by Professor J.P. de Ruiter with PhD student Charles Threlkeld, and Associate Teaching Professor Martin Allen and Professor Donna Slonim of the Department of Computer Science.

 de Ruiter and Threlkeld will conduct a study on the identification of speech acts in natural conversation, merging the fields of linguistics, sociology, and machine learning.
 Their study, entitled “Predicting Dialogue Acts from Annotated Conversational Corpora,” looks at how speech acts in natural conversation can be identified by using cutting edge linguistic and sociological theory paired with machine learning.
 “The words we hear and say lend meaning to language, but they aren’t the whole picture,” says Threlkeld.
 “We also perform speech acts, the social dimension of conversation.”